Sparkrock 365 logo

 Get started

-There are basically two tasks involved in setting up an Excel layout of a report:
+There are basically two tasks involved in setting up an Excel layout for a report:

 Task 1: Create the Excel layout file

-These are the three ways to create an Excel layout file for a report.
+There are several ways to create an Excel layout file for a report:

 Follow these steps to create an Excel layout from any report, regardless of the current layout type.
-The Excel layout will contain the required Data sheet and table, a Report Metadata sheet, and nothing else.
+The Excel layout contains the required Data sheet and table, and a Report Metadata sheet.

-Choose the icon, enter Report Layouts, and then choose the related link.
+1. Choose the Lightbulb that opens the Tell Me feature 0. icon, enter Report Layouts, and then choose the related link.

 The Report Layouts page appears and lists all the layouts currently available for all reports.

-On the report's request page, choose Send to > Microsoft Excel Document (data only) > OK.
+2. On the report's request page, choose Send to, then Microsoft Excel Document (data only), and then OK.

 This step downloads an Excel workbook that contains the report dataset.

-Open the downloaded file in Excel, make changes, then save the file.
+3. Open the downloaded file in Excel, make your changes, and then save the file.

 Task 2: Add the Excel layout to the report

-Choose the icon, enter Report Layouts, and then choose the related link.
+1. Choose the Lightbulb that opens the Tell Me feature 0. icon, enter Report Layouts, and then choose the related link.

 The Report Layouts page appears and lists all the layouts currently available for all reports.

-Select OK, then do one of the following steps to upload the layout file for the report:
+5. Select OK, and then do one of the following steps to upload the layout file for the report:

-- Select the click here to browse link, find the file, then select the Open button.
+• Select the click here to browse link, find the file, and then select Open.

 The selected file is uploaded to the layout, and the Report Layouts page opens.

-To see how the report looks in the new layout, choose the layout from the list, then select Run Report.
+6. To review the report in the new layout, choose the layout from the list, and then select Run Report.

 Understanding Excel layouts